JustTryAgain/chess-assistant-pet/README.md

 - `Docker Compose v2` installed
 - `Docker version 28+` installed
 - `.env` created and completed like in `.env.example`
+- `sudo usermod -aG docker $USER && newgrp docker` for using docker without sudo if you want

 ### Run the App